How To Watch NHL Games Online without Cable

 |Buffalo Sabres||MSG Network|

-fuboTV has a promotional offer this NHL season, where new subscribers pay only $19.99 per month for the first two months of service.
-That price kicks in after you check out a free 7-day trial.
+fuboTV has a free 7-day trial.
+If you keep fuboTV past the free trial, you’ll get $10 off your first month.
 Read my full review of fuboTV for more details about how their live streaming platform fares compared to others.

 Stream NHL games live with Sling TV

 You may be familiar with Sling TV, which markets itself as an a la carte style alternative to cable.
 If you want to watch NHL games online or your TV using a streaming device like a Roku, then a Sling TV subscription can help.

 But you’ll need to subscribe to the Sling Blue channel bundle, which costs $30 per month.
 That subscription will get you NBCSN, and in some regions, NBC.
 NHL Network is available as part of the Sports Extra package, which costs an extra $10 per month.
 The big change to Sling TV this year is that it no longer carries FOX regional sports networks.

 Sling TV offers a free weeklong trial so you can see how their service works in your region for streaming NHL games.